gom9000/gom9000/README.md

 This account is organized around a few thematic hubs.
 Each hub is an index of independent repositories grouped by topic.

-- **[electronic-suite](https://github.com/gom9000/electronic-suite)** — electronics: lab instruments, documented experiences, component libraries, standalone projects
+- **[electronic-suite](https://github.com/gom9000/electronic-suite)** — electronics: lab instruments, documented experiences, component libraries, projects
 - *more suites coming*

 For a full picture of what's here, start from the hubs - though some repositories live outside them: older experiments, rough sketches, or things not yet worth a hub.